 Adult Neurodevelopmental Services are now located on the 3rd floor of the McCain Complex Care & Recovery Building at 1025 Queen Street West.
 Please call Access CAMH at 416 535-8501, option 2, for more information. |

-The ANS has both inpatient and outpatient program, as well as a research department.
+The ANS has an outpatient program, as well as a research department.

-ANS works in partnership with the Azrieli Adult Neurodevelopmental Centre, the first Canadian research and education center dedicated to improving care for adults with neurodevelopmental disabilities and mental health challenges.
+ANS works in partnership with the Azrieli Adult Neurodevelopmental Centre, the first Canadian research and education centre dedicated to improving care for adults with neurodevelopmental disabilities and mental health difficulties, and their families.

 Psychology: Psychologists provide various psychological services such as mental health assessment for people with intellectual disability.
 ANS does not provide cognitive assessment for Developmental Services Ontario (DSO) eligibility.
 We also do not offer individual counselling or therapy.

 Social Work: ANS Social Workers provide support to address various issues such as stress and caregiver burnout.
-The Social Workers can also provide education to clients and families about diagnosis and assessment in addition to providing information on treatment options.
-In addition, the Social Workers are also able to work with other supports (agencies, case managers, clinicians, family members, and friends) in advocating and addressing issues at both the personal and social level — for example, access to funding and providing information on available day program options.
+The Social Workers can also provide education to clients and families about diagnosis and assessment as well as provide information on treatment options.
+In addition, the Social Workers work with other supports (agencies, case managers, clinicians, family members, and friends) in advocating and addressing issues at both the personal and social level — for example, access to funding and providing information on available day program options.
+They also connect and refer clients to community resources, programs and supports.

 Nursing: The ANS Registered Nurse can assess the physical health and medications of our clients.
 Physical conditions and side effects of medication may contribute to behaviours that challenge and may be barriers for participating and living in community.
 The ANS Nurse can provide education regarding medication and medical concerns such as diabetes.

-Developmental Services Work: ANS Developmental Services Workers (DSW) assist the assessment and treatment delivered by other ANS clinicians, especially taking notes when observing clients in places that are familiar to them.
-ANS DSWs can teach strategies that may help improve quality of life of clients and their families.
+Developmental Services Workers: ANS Developmental Services Workers assist the assessment and treatment delivered by other ANS clinicians.
+They can teach strategies that may help improve clients and their families’ quality of life.
+Developmental Service Workers also connect clients to community resources and engage them in activities.

 ANS Frequently Asked Questions (FAQs)